Atorvastatin: Benefits, Uses, Dosage, Side Effects, and Complete Guide

 Pregnancy

-Atorvastatin is not recommended during pregnancy due to potential risk to the fetus.
+Atorvastatin is not recommended during pregnancy due to risk to the fetus.

 Elderly Patients

-Older adults can take atorvastatin safely but may require closer monitoring.
+Older adults can take atorvastatin safely.
+May require closer monitoring.

 Liver or Kidney Disease

-Patients with liver conditions require careful supervision.
-Dosage adjustments may be necessary.
+Patients with liver conditions require supervision.
+Dosage adjustments of atorvastatin may be necessary.

 Long-Term Safety